samirahamadneh/Portfolio/README.md

 📄 Resume

-You can also find a link to my resume here, where you'll find more details about my experience, education, and achievements.
+You will also find my resume here, where you'll find more details about my experience, education, and achievements.

 💬 Get in Touch